HUU/atlas/README.md

 ### Code Complete

-* Refactor Web Nitro extensions (server preset, opentelemetry) into a library (not a nitro module, vinxi is not friends with that)
-* Hoist dotenvx config bootstrapping to top of server init using a Nitro module
 * NativeWind + component library
 * TailWind component library (raw Radix?
 Flowbite?)
 * Add form example to web and mobile, remove react-hook-form .depcheckrc exemptions